IOT-Club-Mangu/GIt-Github-Crash-Course/Lesson-one.md

-Tutorial for HackYourFuture Git basics :octocat:.
+## TUTORIAL FOR GIT & GITHUB  BASICS  :octocat:.
 This tutorial has three sections:

-1.Git
+* Git
-2.GitHub
+* GitHub
-3.Using Git
+* Using Git

 For a more in depth understanding of today lesson visit these links